GermanBrainRot/Project-Galileo/README.md

 ---

-If you saw a snapshot of a[ tea pot in space](https://en.wikipedia.org/wiki/Russell's_teapot), what would you think where it should go?
-I don’t know about you, but I would not have any expectation whatsoever, meaning I would have to begin with a totally unconstrained prior on its momentum which is at the moment *nowhere to be found* in nature.
-Only when information about the position of the tea pot becomes causally available to me would it and I simultaneously *wake up* to each other’s position, while also giving us a hint at who we are, how we got here and where we’re going.

-Just look at what my idea does for the Schrödinger’s cat thought experiment. **Caution**: given how sound and yet *novel* my idea appears to be, I *do* take the liberty here to make some philosophical jokes.
+Let us have a look at what my second postulate does for the Schrödinger’s cat thought experiment.

 ![](SchrödingerRiddle.jpg)
+It is *here* that we see most clearly (without formalizing it yet) what my second postulate *means*.
+Herr Schrödinger keeps checking in on the cat, say, every 30 minutes to see if the cat is still alive or not - until it is dead.
+But Herr Schrödinger can *only* observe the cat and the quantum contraption that will eventually kill the cat.
+He can *not* directly observe himself - yet he knows that he is somehow part of the story.
+It is a *riddle*: Herr Schrödinger's task is not only to find out whether the cat is dead and alive; in order to understand the experiment *in its entirety*, he has to come to an understanding *about his own role* in the experiment.
+And since he can not see himself, he has to infer his own causal impact on the situation *by observing how the situation unfolds*.
+The situation becomes a *mirror* for him.
-How do we have to complete this causal picture so it makes sense?
+So, how do we have to complete this causal picture so it makes sense?

+![](SchrödingerSolution.jpg)

-It’s *YOU*, Schrödinger\!
+It’s *YOU*, Schrödinger!
 Yes, you.

 YOU killed the cat.
 Just because you put the knife into the hands of the Brutus that is the Cesium atom, this does not absolve you from your causal contribution.
-Saying “the Cesium atom’s decay caused the cat’s death, I didn’t make it decay\!” is a CHEAP way out of your responsibility.
+Saying “the Cesium atom’s decay caused the cat’s death, I didn’t make it decay!” is a CHEAP way out of your responsibility.
 YOU sick sadistic freak set the thought experiment up in such a way that the cat would *have to* die - the only thing you gave out of your hand was the information about when it would happen.
-![](SchrödingerSolution.jpg)

 With this, the following mystery also suddenly makes sense: